ahmadbashusman/empirical/README.md

 ...

 ## Replicability
-More details on how to use this repo is on the way.
+More details on how to replicate this repo is on the way.
-Some statistical analysis can be found in the following files
+Some statistical analysis can be found in the following file:

 Empirical_Updates.xlsx